 How to use it for maximum impact

 - Don’t keep your list posts confined to your blog–share them!
 Repurpose your listicles as infographics, social media posts, or use the same topics to produce short videos or animations.
-For an example of this, here is the video we created out of a UX design trends listicle:

 - Keep your listicles unique.
 Include expert quotes, cover topics in detail, and provide an angle that your competitors haven’t covered